Social Justice Australia

 Military training exercises often involve the use of live ammunition, heavy machinery, and other activities that can pollute the environment.
 The discharge of chemicals, fuels, and other hazardous substances during training can contaminate the air, soil, and water, posing risks to both the environment and nearby communities.
 For example, the use of live ammunition can result in the accumulation of heavy metals like lead and copper in the soil, affecting plant growth and soil health.
 The runoff from training areas can carry pollutants into nearby rivers and lakes, affecting aquatic ecosystems and drinking water supplies.

-Environmental Impact of Australia’s Military
+Ecological Impact of Australia’s Military

-Australia’s Military Activities and Environmental Impact
+Australia’s Military Activities and Ecological Impact

 Habitat Destruction and Land Use